-‘Vanderpump Rules’ Scheana Shay Reveals Valentine’s Day Plans After Divorce
+‘Vanderpump Rules’ Star Scheana Shay Reveals Valentine’s Day Plans After Divorce

 Does Scheana Shay have a date for Valentine’s Day after splitting from husband Mike Shay at the end of last year?
 Sort of.
 According to a new post on Instagram, Scheana Shay has already made plans for the upcoming holiday, which will be spent with her younger sister, Cortney.

 “This year I’m celebrating Valentine’s Day with my sis,” Scheana Shay wrote to her fans and followers on Instagram on February 4.